Age of majority: Explanation

 A child who is legally emancipated by a court of competent jurisdiction automatically attains to their maturity upon the signing of the court order.
 Only emancipation confers the status of maturity before a person has actually reached the age of majority.
 In almost all places, minors who marry are automatically emancipated.
 Some places also do the same for minors who are in the armed forces or who have a certain degree or diploma.

 Minors who are emancipated may be able to choose where they live, sign contracts, and have control over their financial and medical decisions and generally make decisions free from parental control but are not exempt from age requirements set forth in law for other rights.
 For example, a minor can emancipate at 16 in the US (or younger depending on the state) but must still wait until 18 to vote or buy a firearm, and 21 to buy alcohol or tobacco.

 The Jewish Talmud says that every judgment Josiah, the sixteenth king of Judah (c.
-640–609 BCE), issued from his coronation until the age of eighteen was reversed and he returned the money to the parties whom he judged liable, due to concern that in his youth he may not have judged the cases correctly.
+640–609 BC), issued from his coronation until the age of eighteen was reversed and he returned the money to the parties whom he judged liable, due to concern that in his youth he may not have judged the cases correctly.
 Other Jewish commentators have discussed whether age 13 or 18 is the age to make decisions in a Jewish Court.

 Roman law did not have an age of majority in the modern sense, as individuals remained under the authority of the Pater familias until his death.
 The age of adulthood was set at 12 for girls and 14 for boys, with boys gaining rights such as marriage, military service, and any legal capacity that depended on age only, including, until the introduction of the Lex Villia, the ability to be eligible for public office.